art345/MeToo/index.md

 <br><br>

+This first tweet is from Scott Dworkin, who is part of The Democratic Coalition, an opposition movement against Donald Trump.
+In his tweet, he denounces the sexual misconduct of Donald Trump with a video (trailer) describing the testimonies of 16 women.

+<br><br>

 <blockquote class="twitter-tweet" data-lang="fr"><p lang="en" dir="ltr">I mean, what world are we living in that an accused sexual abuser is allowed to be our President and an accused pedophile is allowed to run for senate?
 These two things have many things in common - one of which - is the Republican National Committee. <a href="https://twitter.com/hashtag/MeToo?src=hash&amp;ref_src=twsrc%5Etfw">#MeToo</a></p>&mdash; Alyssa Milano (@Alyssa_Milano) <a href="https://twitter.com/Alyssa_Milano/status/938186096080506882?ref_src=twsrc%5Etfw">5 décembre 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<br><br>

+This one is from Alyssa Milano, one of the persons at the origin of the movement.
+Here again, the sexual misconduct of Donald Trump is denounced, as well as the sexual misconduct of Roy Moore (implicitly).

 <br><br>